LoginRadius/docs/content/blog/get-started-react/index.md

 ## Choose Theme

-In your LoginRadius Dashboard, from the left navigatation, click the **Auth Page (IDX)** and click the **Theme Customization** to choose the theme of your choice or customize it's look and feel:
+In your LoginRadius Dashboard, select the **Auth Page (IDX)** from the left navigation and then click the **Theme Customization** to to select a design theme for your login page, or further customize the content displayed:

 ![alt_text](images/image6.png "image_tooltip")